rthys42/Mains-DXX/READ_ME.md

 # Mains-DXX
 "Mains pour Piscine 42"

-Doesn't contain Mains for every day, not even for every exercices on pushed Days.
+Doesn't contain Mains for every Day, not even for every exercices on pushed Days.

 It's always better to do your own Mains, just use these as tools.